rubiefawn/embergrove/content/The Eternal Round.md

 - Undying things are considered a violation of the natural order of the cycle of life and death.
 Since the Curse renders things immortal, it and the magic derived from it are considered offensive to God.
 - The exception to this are the angels, who the agents of God who exist to purify the world of the deathless, and will not be granted their eternal rest until the last undying thing perishes.
-- The [[moon]], whose light stifles magic but not miracles, is considered the watchful eye of God. [[starsilver | Starsilver]], which shares this anti-magic property, is considered a sacred substance, from which the implements of divine justice are forged.
+- [[Moon|The Moon]], whose light stifles magic but not miracles, is considered the watchful eye of God. [[Starsilver]], which shares this anti-magic property, is considered a sacred substance, from which holy symbols and the implements of divine justice are forged.
 - Creating artificial life, particularly that which cannot die, is explicitly forbidden.
-In the sacred texts this is explained in the story of the "Petrodeus", an idolatrous god (or gods) forged by human hands from metal and fire to save them from sin, who reject them and consume their very souls, forever denying humanity their eternal rest.
+In the sacred texts this is explained in the story of the "Vitrideus", an idolatrous god (or gods) forged by human hands from metal and magic to save them from sin, who reject them and consume their very souls, forever denying humanity their eternal rest.
 - Pursuit of the medical sciences is of great interest to devotees, who view medical practice as an expression of faith, to keep those alive whose time to rest has not yet come.
 - Devotees to the faith are granted the power to work small miracles, which primarily take the form of accelerating natural healing processes.
 Combined with proper medical education, this makes them very effective.